About appendicitis

 Treatment for appendicitis

-Surgery to remove the inflamed appendix is the only treatment for appendicitis.
+Surgery to remove the inflamed appendix is the most common treatment for appendicitis.

 There are 2 kinds of surgery to take out an appendix:

-• Keyhole surgery (laparoscopy) is where a camera and special instruments are inserted through three small cuts in different parts of your child’s abdomen.
+- Keyhole surgery (laparoscopy) is where a camera and special instruments are inserted through 3 small cuts in different parts of your child’s abdomen.

-The appendix doesn’t seem to have a role in digestion, so your child won’t have any problems if it’s taken out.
+The appendix doesn’t seem to have an important role in the body, so your child won’t have any problems if it’s taken out.

 Causes of appendicitis